patrickfav/uber-apk-signer/README.md

 Use the jarsigner tool (found in your `$JAVA_HOME/bin` folder) folder to verify.

-## Build
+### Build with Maven

-Use maven (3.1+) to create a jar including all dependencies
+Use the Maven wrapper to create a jar including all dependencies

-    mvn clean package
+    ./mvnw clean install

 ## Tech Stack